 Study tracks and specializations

-The Master's Programme in Mathematics and Statistics offers three study tracks: Mathematics, Applied Mathematics and Statistics.
-You will select your study track and specialization at the start of your studies, and you may change it during your studies.
+The Master's Programme in Mathematics and Statistics offers three study tracks: Mathematics, Insurance and Financial Mathematics and Statistics.
+As a student in this Master’s Programme, you will select a preliminary study track at the start of your studies.
+However, you may freely switch between the three study tracks later in your studies.

-Please note that not all the courses that can be found in the degree structures mentioned on this page are taught every year.
-The course selection for a new academic year is usually published each year by the end of June.
+Please note that not all courses found in the degree structure are taught every year.
+The list of available courses for a new academic year is generally published by the end of June each year.

 Study track: Mathematics